No doubt, Typeform is a great tool for creating engaging and highly customized surveys.

 All you need is a free Google account to access all the features of Google Forms.

 Whereas, forms as a part of Gsuite for businesses, comes at $6 per user per month.
 However, there is no difference between Google Form’s features based on your Gsuite subscription.

 Google Forms is free for personal use, which includes basic survey logic with the entire G-suite ecosystem.

 However, if you’re looking for an alternative with robust collaboration features and need more question types, then Google Forms is not the survey tool you’re looking for.

-Formstack is one of the most powerful enterprise-ready Typeform alternatives in 2020.
+Formstack is one of the most powerful enterprise-ready Typeform alternatives.

 It comes with huge data collection tools best suited for big businesses.
 With a massive library of features just like you’re used to seeing in Typeform, Formstack is a better alternative to give a shot.

 Thanks to its conditional logic, A/B testing, and other wealth of features that make it possible to build and create advanced forms.

 Setting up your form and designing it as you go is straightforward; however, its drag and drop editor can be somewhat clumsy, which might give you frustration or trouble sometimes.